Hocus Pocus (1993 film): Release

 The film was theatrically released by Walt Disney Pictures in the United States and Canada on July 16, 1993.
-The film received mixed reviews from film critics at the time of its release.
-It was not a critical or commercial success upon its release, possibly losing Disney around $16.5 million during its theatrical run.
+The film received mixed reviews from film critics at the time of its release. was not a critical or commercial success upon its release, possibly losing Disney around $16.5 million during its theatrical run.
 However, largely through many annual airings on Disney Channel and Freeform (formerly ABC Family) all throughout the month of October, Hocus Pocus has been rediscovered by audiences, resulting in a yearly spike in home video sales of the film every Halloween season.
 The annual celebration of Halloween has helped make this film a cult classic.

 Home media

 Walt Disney Home Video released the film on VHS and LaserDisc in the United States and Canada on January 5, 1994. and later to DVD on June 4, 2002.
 Following the film's release on DVD, it has continued to show strong annual sales, raking in more than $1 million in DVD sales each October.
 In the mid-to-late 1990s, the film was rebroadcast annually all throughout October on ABC and Disney Channel before switching over to ABC Family's 13 Nights of Halloween lineup in the 2010s.
 The film has continuously brought record viewing numbers to the lineup, including a 2009 broadcast watched by 2.5 million viewers.
 In 2011, an October 29 airing became the lineup's most watched program, with 2.8 million viewers.
 On September 4, 2012, the film was released on Blu-ray.
 Disney re-released the film on Blu-ray and Digital HD on September 2, 2018, as part of the film's 25th anniversary.
 The new release contains special features, including deleted scenes and a behind-the-scenes retrospective.
 On 15 September 2020, the film was released on Ultra HD Blu-ray in 4K resolution with HDR.
 The movie has grossed $40,627,466 in domestic weekly DVD sales and $16,588,298 in weekly Blu-ray sales in the United States.

-Hocus Pocus was made available to stream on Disney+.
+Hocus Pocus was made available to stream on Disney+ at launch.
 Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that Hocus Pocus was the seventh most-streamed movie in the U.S. during the week of October 31, 2021.
 It ranked second from September 30 to October 2, 2022, seventh during the week of October 9, 2022, and ninth during the week of October 23, 2022.